Landline services likely to be restored in J&K tomorrow, broadband next week

 Srinagar, Aug 15: Landline and broadband services are set to be up and running in Jammu and Kashmir soon.

 The landline services are likely to be restored by Friday evening.
-The broadband services on the other hand would be restored next week, sources tell OneIndia.
+The broadband services ,on the other hand, would be restored next week, sources tell OneIndia.
 There is however no decision on when the restrictions on mobile services would be lifted.

 Meanwhile, restrictions imposed in Jammu have been completely removed.
 However restrictions in Kashmir would continue for sometime, additional director general of police, Munir Khan said.